The Story of a Mango-Loving Man

 Rainier certainly insisted on a fruit ration for all of his crews and made sure his ships were well-supplied, but there seems to be no foundation for the claim that he allowed this priority to interfere with operations.
 Unlike Linois, Rainier was not yet aware of the outbreak of war and had no reason to sail.
 The story probably grows out of sailors’ lore, equating Rainier’s insistence that his men eat mangoes to a personal desire to consume them.

-Just when and how the mango story took its present form is difficult to ascertain; it doesn’t seem to be present at the time.
+Just when and how the mango story took its present form is difficult to ascertain; it doesn’t seem to have been present at the time.
 And Rainier clashed repeatedly with the politically-powerful Governor-General of India, Richard Wellesley (brother of the Iron Duke): Wellesley had no problem sinking other rivals’ careers, yet did not mention any dereliction of duty on the part of Rainier in a mad quest for fruit.
 Rainier had flatly refused Wellesley’s demand to send his small fleet to capture the French colony at Mauritius, believing it an impractical mission and one outside his or Wellesley’s authority (it came under the authority of the Cape of Good Hope command, not India).
 Ultimately the Admiralty agreed with Rainier.
 Richard Wellesley would not have hesitated to lodge a charge against Rainier, had he the opportunity.

 Rainier and his alleged lust for mangoes are a factor in our Indian Empires game; they even get their own “Mango Season” card.
 When played, Rainier must immediately head to port to seek mangoes.
 At least that’s how it worked in the old Soldier Raj; in Indian Empires, it also makes Rainier’s fleets immune to attrition, thanks to their regular consumption of scurvy-fighting fruit.

 Click here to put Indian Empires on your game table!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and NASA Journalist in Space finalist, he has published an unknowable number of books, games and articles on historical subjects.

 He lives in Birmingham, Alabama with his wife, three children and his new puppy.
 He will never forget his dog, Leopold.
 Leopold will not eat mangoes.